svijayakum/predicting_exercise/README.md

 **Step 1:**
 + Read in all the test and training files: subject_test.txt, subject_train.txt, X_test.txt, X_train.txt, y_test.txt, y_train.txt
 + Combine the test and training sets.
 I interpreted this step as wanting us to create one data set for each of the file type.
-The “subject” data set contains the combined test and training set for the subjects.
-The “X” data set contains the combined test and training set for the measurements.
-The “y” data set contains the combined test and training set for the activities performed.
+The â€œsubjectâ€ data set contains the combined test and training set for the subjects.
+The â€œXâ€ data set contains the combined test and training set for the measurements.
+The â€œyâ€ data set contains the combined test and training set for the activities performed.

 **Step 2:**
 + Read the features from features.txt.
-Then assign the measurement names to the “X” data set.
+Then assign the measurement names to the â€œXâ€ data set.
-+ List out the measurements that contain either “meancols” or “stdcols”.
++ List out the measurements that contain either â€œmeancolsâ€ or â€œstdcolsâ€.
 For this assignment I included all mean and standard deviations for each measurement including meanFreq.
 + Extract the desired mean and std columns and combine to create a data set for the desired measurements(meanstdX).

 **Step 3:**
 + Read in the activity labels from activity_labels.txt and replace the activity numbers with the text.

 **Step 4:**
-+ Assign column names for “subject” and “y” data sets and combine with the “meanstdX” dataset to create the “meanstd” data set.
++ Assign column names for â€œsubjectâ€ and â€œyâ€ data sets and combine with the â€œmeanstdXâ€ dataset to create the â€œmeanstdâ€ data set.
 + Tidy the colnames by removing all non-alphanumeric characters and converting the result to lowercase.

 **Step 5:**